Institutional Diplomas (DE)

 • Proficiency in the concepts of health education and their application to older adults,

-• Ability to plan, facilitate, and evaluate the effects of one's teaching.
+• Ability to plan, facilitate, and evaluate the impact of one's instructional activities.

 Course duration